Serious Car Crash Sends Golfer Tiger Woods to Hospital

 “He is currently in surgery,” Steinberg said in a statement to Golf Digest.
 “He is currently in surgery and we thank you for your privacy and support.”

 Woods turned pro at the age of 20, breaking color barriers in the sport.
 He went on to win the Masters Tournament at the age of 21.
+Woods’ name has become synonymous with golf and he stands as one of the top leaders among the PGA Tour.
+Earlier this week, Woods was in LA for a golf tournament but did not play because he is recovering from his fifth back surgery.

+He explained to a CBS announcer that he hoped to be back on the links in time for the Masters tournament in April.

+“A lot of it is based on my surgeons and doctors and therapist and making sure I do it correctly.
+This is the only back I’ve got; I don’t have much more wiggle room left,” Woods said during interview on Sunday.

+His representatives did not immediately respond to requests for comment on Woods’ condition.

+The crash on Tuesday is not Woods’ first incident involving a vehicle.

-But his personal life has included some low moments, including in May 2017 when he was found asleep in his car in a traffic lane in Jupiter Island, Florida.
+In May 2017, he was found asleep in his car in a traffic lane in Jupiter Island, Florida by local police.
 He later pleaded guilty to reckless driving.